pensjonatus/flash-fiction/blog/this-is-my-religion.md

 ---
-title: 'this is my religion'
+title: this is my religion
 date: '2013-09-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 on the verge of **uncanny events**, i remain **vigilant**